danbev/learning-wasi/README.md

 #
 # The build succeeded!
 The generated sysroot is in /Users/danielbevenius/work/wasi/wasi-libc/sysroot.
 #
 ```
+Specifying a --sysroot=/somedir when building will make the compiler look for headers and
+libraries in /somedir/include and /somedir/lib.

 Download [libclang_rt.builtins-wasm32.a](https://github.com/jedisct1/libclang_rt.builtins-wasm32.a)
 and copy it to the wasi lib:
 ```console